dkicksd/fichenum/README.md

 - **Universal sharing** – each sheet comes with a QR code and a direct link ready to distribute.

 FicheNum aims to simplify content digestion for students, teachers and professionals alike.
 Feel free to adapt the code to your own needs.

+## User registration

+The `register.php` page lets visitors create an account.
+It checks whether the email already exists, stores a verification token and sends a confirmation link using PHP's `mail()` function.
+Following the link triggers `verify.php` which marks the user as verified.